-The purpose of this update is to provide information on influenza A in Ontario swine herds based on data collected from July 2023 to December 2023, though in some cases data from all of 2023 is reported for reference.
-Influenza A is an immediately notifiable hazard to the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) under the Animal Health Act, 2009.
-This report was created from data that was directly reported to OMAFRA and those received through the Animal Health Laboratory (AHL) in Guelph.
+The purpose of this update is to provide information on influenza A in Ontario swine herds based on laboratory data collected from January 2024 to June 2024.
+Influenza A is an immediately notifiable hazard to the Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA) under the Animal Health Act, 2009.
+This report was created from data that was directly reported to OMAFA by the Animal Health Laboratory (AHL) in Guelph.

-Influenza is a common virus that affects multiple animal species, including swine, birds, horses, and dogs.
-Additional general information on influenza and animal health can be found at Animal health: Influenza | ontario.ca.
+Influenza is a common virus that affects multiple animal species, including swine, birds, horses, dogs, and cattle.
+Additional information on influenza and animal health can be found at Animal health: Influenza | ontario.ca.

 Influenza is a zoonotic disease and in rare cases influenza viruses from pigs can affect humans.
 There is no risk of contracting influenza from pork products that are properly handled and cooked.
-If a case of influenza virus from swine is identified in a person, OMAFRA will assist the Ontario Ministry of Health and the Public Health Agency of Canada with an investigation.
+If a case of influenza virus from swine is identified in a person, OMAFA will assist the Ontario Ministry of Health and the Public Health Agency of Canada with an investigation.
 People can help prevent transmission of influenza between animals and themselves by wearing gloves and an N-95 respirator mask, and by washing their hands after working with or handling animals.
 If you have questions about your health, please contact your physician.